DAY 12 on the Arctic Floating University Expedition

 more science less art: permafrost, melting, plankton, biological mass, on earth, sun penetrates, sea ice, thin, strength, water, disturbing flora, cryosphere, arctic basins, quaternary, periglacial, geomorphological, glacially, land, speeding up, under the water.

-Since being on the Floating Laboratory and in Ny-Ålesund all of these keywords have been scrutinised, through practice, lectures and presentations.
-I wish that the good ship has been tethered to the land.
+Since being on the Floating Arctic University and in Ny-Ålesund most of these keywords have been scrutinised through lectures, practical science and presentation.

 I take a photograph outside UIS.
 You can see the vessel, Prof. M anchored some metres or fathoms beyond.

-Free time: Wanting to take some time in luxury and privacy, Brynjar and I head up to a hotel, the venue of the Darkness Conference.
+At last we are given free time.
+Wanting to take some time in luxury and privacy, Brynjar and I head up to a hotel we know, the venue of the Darkness Conference.
 The food is good.
 The atmosphere is calming.
 The mainly Swedish staff are welcoming.
 We think about taking a flight home.
 But hey!
 We’ve been in similar situations throughout Amphibious Trilogies when psychological aspects raises its head and becomes overwhelming.
 We debrief ourselves.
 We strengthen us.
 We move our minds in a positive vein.
 We decide that we will complete the expedition.

 19.00 (vessel time ): We meet up on the harbour at the designated time, and wait for the only RIB to take us on our homeward journey.
 We are hungry.
-Tomorrow, if the sea is willing, we will be in Barentsburg to collect new visa applications and passports that we need to enable us to enter Russian territory once again.
+Tomorrow, if the sea is willing, we will be in Barentsburg to collect new visa applications and passports that we need to enable us to enter Russian territory once again on the mainland.

 Click & Drag: Rotate the view.